moov-io/paygate/docs/ach.md

 ### SFTP Uploads of Merged ACH Files

 ACH files which are uploaded to another FI primarily use SFTP (Secure File Transport Protocol) and follow a filename pattern like: `YYYYMMDD-ABA-N.ach` (example: `20181222-301234567-1.ach`).
-The SFTP configuration is stored within a database that Paygate controls and can be modified with admin HTTP endpoints.
+The SFTP configuration is stored within a database that Paygate controls ~~and can be modified with admin HTTP endpoints~~.
+(Please [comment on this GitHub issue for HTTP configuration endpoints](https://github.com/moov-io/paygate/issues/147))

 There's a Prometheus metric exposed for tracking ACH file uploads `ach_files_uploaded{destination="..", origin=".."}`.